 But as the SBA continues to release new details on how to get your PPP loan forgiven, you may have some questions (and frustrations) about the process.

 How to get your PPP loan forgiveness

-Depending on what you do with your PPP loan during the eight weeks after receiving it, you may qualify for partial or full forgiveness.
+Depending on what you do with your PPP loan during the eight (if applicable) or 24 weeks after receiving it, you may qualify for partial or full forgiveness.

 We know you really want to know how to get it fully forgiven.
 Use the following tips on how to make sure your PPP loan is forgiven to get started:

 - Don’t reduce an employee’s wages by more than 25%

 - Apply for loan forgiveness

 In short, the PPP forgiveness calculation factors in 1) what you spent your PPP loan on, 2) your employee headcount, and 3) whether you reduced an employee’s wages by more than 25%.

 For PPP loan forgiveness, you must use 100% of the loan for eligible expenses.
 Eligible expenses include payroll costs, interest on mortgages, rent, and utilities.
 And, the SBA requires you to use the majority of your loan for payroll expenses.